dmat1986/azure-provision-deploy-web-app/README.md

 `WEB_APP_NAME=name_of_your_app`

 Make sure your settings in Azure allow you to deploy and build code from your preferred source and build provider - Github, in this case.
 Go to the Deployment Center in the Azure Portal to set this up.
+For more details on this, see the links provided here: https://docs.microsoft.com/en-us/azure/developer/github/deploy-to-azure

 Run the script: